sarkadava/FLESH_Effort/02_MotionTracking_processing/README.txt

 SETUP

-If you continue from 01_XDF_processing, you can skip steps 1) and 2)
+If you continue from 01_XDF_processing, you can skip steps 1-3

 1) create virtual environment FLESH_TSPROCESS (we will use this environment for most of the processing steps)